 Simon was the General Chair for the 15th International Conference on Conceptual Structures (ICCS 2007): "Knowledge Architectures for Smart Applications", Program Chair for the 19th International Conference on Conceptual Structures (ICCS 2011): "Conceptual Structures for Discovering Knowledge", and co-chair for a number of workshops.
-Simon is a Steering Group Member of the CCRC (Computing and Communications Research Centre) and leads the CCRC's Conceptual Structures Research Group.
+Simon is a Steering Group Member of the Communication and Computing Research Centre (CCRC) and leads the CCRC's Conceptual Structures Research Group.

 In his spare time Simon enjoys Real Ale.
 To compensate for this indulgence somewhat, he goes walking to and from work and in the Peak District.
 He also exercises at Sheffield Hallam Active.

 To find out more about Simon you can visit his personal Website.